Skip to main content

 Think twice about DSA if:

-We have seen students accept DSA offers they later regretted — bound to schools where they felt out of place, or stuck in activities they had lost interest in.
+We have seen students commit to DSA placements they later regretted — bound to schools where they felt out of place, or stuck in activities they had lost interest in.
 The commitment is real.
 Make sure the fit is genuine.

 DSA Through Art: Our Experience